faruk-ahmad/capslock/README.md

 ![Debug Information using Capslock Debug Decorator](./docs/debug.png)
 ## How to Contribute

 You can contribute in different ways.
-Can add more decorators for frequently used tasks in day to day development works.
+You can add more decorators for frequently used tasks in day to day development works.